 6.5 Is care effective?

 The right care, at the right time in the right place with the best outcome.
-J

-The UCO was informed by the service users and relatives interviewed that there were no concerns regarding the carers' timekeeping or that care has been rushed.
-The service users and relatives interviewed also advised that they had not experienced any missed calls from the agency.
-Service users are usually introduced to new carers by a regular carer.
+The UCO was informed by the majority of the service users and relatives interviewed that there were no concerns regarding the carers' timekeeping.
+No issues about rushed care or missed calls were raised with the UCO.
+There were mixed results in regards to new carers being introduced to the service user by a regular carer or supervisor; this feedback was shared with the manager post inspection.

 No issues regarding communication between the service users, relatives and staff from North West Care were raised with the UCO.
-The service users and relatives advised that home visits and phone calls have taken place to obtain their views on the service.
-The majority were unable to confirm that they had received a questionnaire from the agency; although it is acknowledged that most have only recently started to get support.
+The service users and relatives advised that home visits and phone calls have taken place as well as questionnaires from the agency to obtain their views on the service.
+Some of the service users and relatives interviewed were also able to confirm that observation of staff had taken place.